kodkoder/p4cs2021/Course_Project/Readme.md

 ### Author: Tomasz
 ### Subject: Development of a buffer overflow exploit based on a proof of concept payload.

 The project assumes that as a result of a network reconnaisanse a vulnerable software has been identified on a remote host.
 The remote machine is running Seattle Lab Mail Software version 5.5.
 The author of this project will be presenting steps required to confirm the target is vulnerable, outline steps needed to develop in a lab envirnment a fully functional exploit including a payload which can be used to obtain command line access to the targeted machines.
 The vulnerable software can be downloaded from the exploit-db link in references.
-Each stage of exploitation process will require an individual python script which will a result of modification made based on result of previous step
+Each stage of exploitation process requires an individual python script which will a result of modification made based on result of previous step

 ### STEPS TO REPRODUCE:
 STEP 1 - Cause a crash by interacting with the exposed port